BBL Drizzy: Release

-On May 5, 2024, Metro responded to Drake's diss on "Family Matters" on X and released an instrumental titled "BBL DRIZZY 150 BPM.mp3" on SoundCloud, sampling "BBL Drizzy", a comedic R&B song by King Willonius.
-Unbeknownst to Metro at the time, the original track's vocals and instrumental were generated entirely by an artificial intelligence model.
-In addition to the release of the beat, Metro also announced that he would hold a contest on social media for whoever could produce the best freestyle rap over the beat, with the winner receiving a beat from him for free.
-Users on social media platforms including TikTok, Instagram and X were quick to react, releasing their own takes on the track shortly after.
-On May 6, Metro announced that he would also give the winner a $10,000 prize, and a runner-up would also receive a beat.
-Within a week, the song had received more than 3.3 million streams on SoundCloud and maintained the number one spot on the platform's "New and Hot" chart.
-Metro has yet to pick a winner for the contest.
+On May 5, 2024, Metro responded to "Family Matters" by releasing an instrumental, "BBL DRIZZY 150 BPM.mp3", sampling "BBL Drizzy", on SoundCloud.
+Metro was unaware that the sampled track was AI-generated.
+He announced a contest on social media: whoever produced the best freestyle rap over the beat would receive a free beat.
+The beat quickly went viral, with users on TikTok, Instagram, and Twitter sharing songs recorded over it.
+On May 6, Metro announced that he would give the winner 10,000, and a runner-up would also receive a beat.
+Within a week, the beat received more than 3.3 million streams on SoundCloud and maintained the number one spot on the platform's "New and Hot" chart.
+Commercially, “BBL Drizzy” peaked at number 22 on the New Zealand Hot Singles chart.

 Reception

 Upon release, the track immediately received widespread attention on social media platforms.
 Notable celebrities and internet personalities including Elon Musk and Dr. Miami reacted to the beat.
 Several corporations also responded, including educational technology company Duolingo and meat producer Oscar Mayer.

 In addition to users releasing freestyle raps over the instrumental, the track also evolved into a viral phenomenon where users would create remixes of the song beyond the hip hop genre.
 Many recreated the song in other genres, including house, merengue and Bollywood.
 Users also created covers of the song on a variety of musical instruments, including on saxophone, guitar and harp.